Tooark/sonarqube-template-include/README.md

 - **`dotnet`**: For .NET and .NET Core projects (`.csproj` or `.sln`).
 - **`node`**: For any JavaScript/TypeScript project that uses npm (`package.json`), including frontend (React, Vue, Angular) and backend (Node.js) applications.

+## Requirements

+This include needs tags on your runners named "amd64" because de architecture is amd64(x86) on Sonarqube CLI and Docker Image base used

 ## 🔧 Inputs

 | Input | Description | Default | Required |